What is a ‘Tennis Elbow’ (common extensor tendinopathy)?

-How is a common extensor tendinopathy diagnosed?
+How is a Tennis Elbow diagnosed?

 Scans are not routinely required.

-How is a common extensor tendinopathy treated?
+How is a Tennis Elbow treated?

-A common extensor tendinopathy can be managed effectively by adhering to the following advice and exercise routine.
+Tennis Elbow can be managed effectively by adhering to the following advice and exercise routine.

 Modifying aggravating activities.
 If there are some particularly stressful tasks such as DIY or racket sports which seem to be aggravating your symptoms, then the common extensor tendon may need 4-6 weeks of relative rest.

 Ergonomic adjustments.
-If the condition has been triggered by repetitive computer work, changes to your overall sitting position to ensure a neutral elbow and wrist position as well as some specialist keyboard and mouse equipment can significantly reduce the stresses placed on the common extensor tendon:
+If the condition has been triggered by repetitive computer work, changes to your overall sitting position to ensure a neutral elbow and wrist position as well as some specialist keyboard and mouse equipment can significantly reduce the stresses placed on the tendon:

 Appropriate DSE set up